-We ask a number of questions on whether a New Duty (duty of care or other change) would provide additional consumer protection, including with regard to redress for consumers.
+We asked a number of questions on whether a New Duty (duty of care or other change) would provide additional consumer protection, including with regard to redress for consumers.

-We invite views from all parties with an interest in this issue.
+We invited views from all parties with an interest in this issue.
 This includes:

 The Discussion Paper closed on 2 November 2018.
 We received a large number of responses from the full range of our stakeholders.

 Since launching the Discussion Paper, we have also gathered additional views through a series of stakeholder events.

 We welcome the quality of the engagement and responses, which have been constructive and thoughtful.
 This has given us a range of differing views on what any New Duty could address, the different forms a New Duty could take and the protection this could afford consumers.

 Whilst the content of the responses varied, all respondents recognise the prospect of any potential New Duty, in whatever form, could mean a significant change to financial services conduct and regulation.

 We are now carefully reviewing and considering the responses and will use these to inform the next steps in our work, which will be announced in Spring 2019.